Anthropology Magazine

 A dark-haired woman sits cross-legged in a dress and black Mary Jane shoes, leaning against a wall imprinted with leaves and other designs.

 In this unit (to accompany SAPIENS podcast S6E1), students will be introduced to anthropology, focusing on the field in the early 20th century.
-Students will examine Margaret Mead as a historical figure, her work in American Samoa, and her impact on the discipline of anthropology.
+Students will examine Margaret Mead as a historical figure, her work in American Samoa, and her impact on anthropology.

 Learning Objectives